1 9 6 9 – 1 9 8 6 (UK)

 The iconic theme tune, Black and White Rag, was recorded by Winifred Atwell in 1952 and became well-known in households across Britain.

-The show was revived in the 90s and noughties for some one-off tournaments.
 A Junior Pot Black ran for a few years in the 1980s and a Senior’s Pot Black for the over 40s in 1997 was won by Joe Johnson.
 In 2006 there was a version for Sports Relief, won by Steve Davis and Vernon Kay.